I2S9/practice-c/README.md

 # practice-c

-Part of my daily plan for studying C and resolve leetcode problems.
+Part of my daily plan for studying C.

 ### Important